RoaaMustafa/reading-notes/code 401/class29.md

 LOGOUT_REDIRECT_URL = 'home'
  ```

- Create a new project-level templates folder and within it a registration folder as that's where Django will look for the log in template.
+ ### Create a new project-level templates folder and within it a registration folder as that's where Django will look for the log in template.
 We will also put our signup.html template in there.

+ ### creating templates
  ```
 (accounts) $ touch templates/registration/login.html
 (accounts) $ touch templates/registration/signup.html